tidyverse/tidyverse.org/content/blog/ellmer-0-3-0/index.md

 output: hugodown::hugo_document

 slug: ellmer-0-3-0
-title: ellmer 0 3 0
+title: ellmer 0.3.0
 date: 2025-07-24
 author: Hadley Wickham
 description: >
-    A 2-3 sentence description of the post that appears on the articles page.
-    This can be omitted if it would just recapitulate the title.
+    The newest version of ellmer introduces a simpler `chat()` interface that can use work with any provider, a bunch of improvements to tool calling, and a handful of smaller quality of life improvements.

 photo:
   url: https://chatgpt.com/share/68824585-91dc-8009-a84b-82451f71ef65